WHAT ARE MINOR BURN INJURIES?

 Certain burn injuries that fall outside the scope of our urgent care services may necessitate referral to an emergency room.
 If you are experiencing difficulties in breathing, uncontrolled bleeding, or chest pain unrelated to coughing, please call 9-1-1 immediately or seek care at an Emergency facility.

 SHOULD I BE TREATED FOR MINOR BURNS?

 All chemical or electrical burns should be evaluated by a medical professional.
 Patients should treat the burn with cool (not cold) water and apply an antibiotic cream.
 Ice should not be applied to burns and anything with fibers (clothing, cotton balls) should be kept away from the burn.
-At UUC, our experienced team can evaluate and treat minor burn injuries to avoid complications like infections or tetanus.
+At UUC, our experienced team can evaluate and treat minor burn injuries to avoid complications like infections.

 HOW ARE MINOR BURN INJURIES TREATED?

 For most burns, our team of medical professionals will gently cleanse the area to decontaminate and prevent an infection.
 An antibiotic cream will be applied to soothe the skin and help promote healing.
-If there’s any pain, local anesthesia (numbing cream) can be put on the burn or a prescription may be written.
-UUC has an onsite laboratory if any tests are needed to check for internal damage or infections, so those can also be treated.
 Before being released, patients will be given home care instructions and any recommendations for follow-up care.

 URGENT CARE FOR KIDS